sveawebpay/php-integration/README.md

 ```
 See <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/WebPayItem.html" target="_blank">WebPayItem</a> class for methods used to build order row item objects.

-See 4.1 to 4.6 in the WebPayItem class documentation below for more information on how to specify order items.
+See [4.2] (https://github.com/sveawebpay/php-integration/tree/develop#42-webpayitemorderrow)to 4.6 in the WebPayItem class documentation below for more
-TODO link 4.1 ..

 ### 3.3 Customer identity
 Create a customer identity object using the WebPayItem::individualCustomer() or WebPayItem::companyCustomer() methods.
 Use the addCustomerDetails() method to add the customer information to the order.